dan-leo/masters/thesis/v8/thesis.md

 ![Typical application example \textcopyright{Ublox} \label{fig:app_ex_ublox}](../images/1569744612309.png)

 Users of NB-IoT modules include customers in industry, government enterprise and consumers and in essence they have the simple goal of reaching the internet.
 In Fig. \ref{fig:app_ex_ublox}, a typical customer's device communicates with a cell tower that supports NB-IoT.
 From there it propagates through the LTE infrastructure of the cellular network before it reaches the internet, usually in the form of an IoT platform and the customer's server.
 NB-IoT modules offer a few IoT layers to communicate, from simple UDP, TCP sockets to MQTT and CoAP messaging.
 Developers with a GPRS type background may expect a session-oriented always-on connection, however, NB-IoT has higher latencies which need to be considered, especially when setting up eDRX and PSM modes for the extended battery life lasting up to many years.

-UDP sockets are connection-less, and packets may be lost.
+UDP sockets are connectionless, and packets may be lost.
 If the application doesn't provide its own acknowledgements, CoAP does take this into account when used over UDP.

 For devices that stay dormant for long periods of time, the server will know when they are active when devices send an outbound message.
 It will be in RRC-connected mode until the inactivity timer expires, and it can still be paged within the T3324 Active period, so servers should respond timeously.